 Continuing on, we’ll trek through the rice fields and hills which are watered by the surrounding waterfalls.
 After spending two hours trekking around the park’s grounds, we’ll take you back to your hotel in Chiang Mai.

-The Siam Dragon show is full of Thailand's colourful folklore.
-In a 70-minute long show, the dancers and actors display a variety of colourful costumes that are typical of Southeast Asia.
+The Siam Dragon show is full of Thailand’s colourful folklore.
+In a 70-minute long show, the dancers and actors display a variety of colorful costumes that are typical of Southeast Asia.

 The performance perfectly combines traditional cabaret with typical Thai folk shows.
 You don’t need to understand the local language, just sit back and enjoy the show!